Async

 Async IO

-), they provide better utilization of CPU resources.
+While the API is mostly equivalent to its std pendants (just async), they provide better utilization of CPU resources.
 Doing IO with regular threads blocks them when the OS is busy serving the request, decreasing throughput.

 You can mitigate this by spawning more threads, so one of them can run in the meantime, but that means more threads than CPU resources, potentially competing for the same resources and therefore decreasing throughput from that side.
 Since async tasks are scheduled cooperatively, their overhead is much lower and therefore enables throughput in these two cases.